roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 ```

-Pay attention how exceptions helped us to separate different scenarios in the get_config() function:
+Pay attention to how exceptions helped us to separate different scenarios in the get_config() function:

 - the main "success path" case (between try and the first except statements)
-- the no config file case (content of the FileNotFoundError handler)
+- the no config file case (the content of the FileNotFoundError handler)
 - the wrong config format case (the YAMLError handler)

-That separation improve readability of the code comparing to retrieving some flags or status codes like in the Linux system programing.
+That separation improves the readability of the code compared to retrieving some flags or status codes like in the Linux system programing.

-With a heavy use of exceptions, it becomes important to create a custom one, so it's going to be easier to perform the granular error handling.
-The snippet above introduces a new InvalidConfigFormat exception that then can be caught by consumer code.
-It's also a common practice to reraise a custom exception that makes more sense for the concreate application and then connect it with the initial exception via the [raise from](https://docs.python.org/3/tutorial/errors.html#exception-chaining) expression.
+With heavy use of exceptions, it becomes important to create a custom one, so it's going to be easier to perform the granular error handling.
+The snippet above introduces a new InvalidConfigFormat exception that they can be caught by consumer code.
+It's also a common practice to reraise a custom exception that makes more sense for the concrete application and then connects it with the initial exception via the [raise from](https://docs.python.org/3/tutorial/errors.html#exception-chaining) expression.

 Another useful case to know is how to ignore some specific exceptions if you are okay that they can happen: